 Brunei: Country and Foreign Investment

-Brunei announced its intention to deploy its sovereignty, wealth and human resources in a conservative but assertive manner.
+The leadership of Brunei intends to deploy its sovereignty, wealth and human resources in a conservative but assertive manner.
 Brunei IFC offers a range of international legislation carefully crafted to permit flexible, cost effective capabilities which are right up-to-date.

-Accordingly, it was announced, Brunei would be a "dual jurisdiction", whereby the international legislation offered "offshore" facilities, alongside the usual range of "domestic" legislation drawn from that of England and Wales.
+Accordingly, it was announced, Brunei would be a ‘dual jurisdiction’, whereby the international legislation offered ‘offshore’ facilities, alongside the usual range of ‘domestic’ legislation drawn based English law.
 The jurisdictional distinction is thus jurisprudential rather than physical and the judicial system will be common to both domestic and international law.